emestee/dayz-epoch-linux-server-magic/README.md

 * Composes all of the above to create a working server environment
 * Creates a single, default database instance and fills it with the default dump

-On a DigitalOcean VPS, the whole process takes 10 minutes.
+I tested it on DigitalOcean 2Gb RAM VPS with Debian 7, the whole process takes 10 minutes and results in a fully working server.

 What do I need?
 ---------------